MERNCraft/css-only-games-1/README.md

 > Notice how I use the word "above" in the text above.
 The third circle is shown on the screen _below_ the other two, and lower down in the HTML file.
 However, it is _drawn_ in a layer that covers the circles that appear earlier in the HTML file.
 In the _z-direction_ —from the screen to your eye— it is _above_ the other circles, even if in the y-direction, it is closer to the bottom of your screen.
 >
-> You can see what I mean if you add this ruleset at the end of your file:
+> You can see what I mean if you add this rule at the end of your file:
 > ```css
 >  label:last-of-type span {
     position: relative;